cs411-firesearch/firesearch/README.md

 # Instruction to build

-First create a database in mysql and run the SQL files in sql directory
+First create a database in mysql and run the SQL files in sql directory in the following order

+Company.sql, Stock.sql, User.sql, Own.sql

 To start the website at localhost:8080, first run